bjzhang/open_log/log2016linaro.markdown

 > > aspect.
 I can't yet tell whether we have full agreement on the ABI, I
 > > think Arnd raised something about stat64 but I haven't looked at the
 > > details.
-After work closely with our product software, we found signal, coredump, tls and other issues and discuss with community.
-There is no pending issue of ILP32 in kernel, glibc gcc and gdb right now.
 Yury remove the wrapper in RFC v7 patches.
 Even the 2% difference of performance is meaningful for huawei if it does not break other thing.
 What do you think about it?